Is Tiny House Living for You?

 - force a simplified life due to their small size (as little as 140 square feet),

-- are easier to clean,
+- are easier to clean and maintain,

 - use less electricity and water than a standard sized home and